Malarkey Shingles Review: Quality, Warranty & What Contractors Think (2026)

 Does Malarkey offer Class 4 impact-resistant shingles?

 Yes.
 The Malarkey Legacy carries a UL 2218 Class 4 impact rating — the highest available.
-This rating can qualify homeowners for significant insurance premium discounts in Minnesota, typically 10–30% off your homeowner's policy.
+This can qualify homeowners for significant insurance premium discounts in Minnesota, typically 10–30%.